Sep 19, 2022

 Enjoy Ontario Fall Roads While Staying Safe

 Autumn is a perfect time to take in the changing foliage, brilliant leaves, and beautiful blue sky.
 Taking a day trip on Ontario roads is one way to enjoy our stunning fall season.

 Even though driving can be a pleasurable past-time, there are some seasonal dangers that you should be aware of.
 From wet or frozen leaves to quickly changing weather conditions to black ice, fall driving in Ontario can present drivers with challenging conditions that require extra precautions.

 Road and driving conditions change with the onset of autumn.
-Here is the best fall driving safety tips to help you.
+Here are the best fall driving safety tips to help you.

-When fall arrives, the new season brings many factors that drivers need to be aware of.
+When fall arrives, the new season brings many factors that drivers must be aware of.
 Commuters and drivers battle with increased sun glare with the sun lower on the horizon.
 And the changing sunrise and sunset times in the fall change the light conditions for drivers – particularly during rush hour.

 Fog is also more common in the fall and early winter.
 These conditions reduce visibility – particularly in valleys and low areas.
 Cold mornings can result in frost on your windows, causing reduced visibility.

 One final caution – the autumn months is the mating season for many animals, and the risk of hitting a deer while driving increases.
 Although a hazard at dusk most times of the year – they are particularly active in the fall.
 According to the Traffic Injury Research Foundation, over 45,000 non-fatal collisions with wildlife occur yearly.

 There are many increased things to be aware of during the fall.
 Use the following tips to drive safe :

 - Stopping room : Give yourself plenty of room to come to a stop at intersections and when following other vehicles.